 Is psychotherapy for me?

-My clinic serves large and diverse Los-Angeles LGBT community and sometimes I am asked whether as a therapist I can guarantee my clients’ results.
+My LA clinic proudly serves the diverse and multifaceted communities of Los Angeles, and California at large.
+Sometimes I am asked whether as a therapist I can guarantee results.
 This is an important question to answer.
-Our time, energy and money are important resources and we want to make sure we allocate our resources wisely.
-When we talk about guarantee, there are two key elements to consider – You and me.
-As a therapist I can absolutely guarantee that my couples receive 100% of my knowledge, expertise, experience, attention and support.
-My 100% success guarantee comes with 3 necessary attitudes on the part of my clients:
+Our time, energy and money are important resources and we want to allocate them wisely.
+When we talk about guarantee, there are two key elements to consider – you and me.
+As a therapist I can absolutely guarantee that my clients receive absolutely all of my knowledge, expertise, experience, attention and support.
+I can also guarantee that if my total commitment to your success is met with the same commitment from you, our work will have a transformative impact on your life.

-Willingness to let go of the old baggage, including resentments, anger, grief, beliefs etc.
+2. Willingness to let go of the old baggage, including resentments, anger, grief, old beliefs etc.

 This single-minded commitment to your success and wellbeing is the key component of our work.
 From my clinical experience at my Los-Angeles psychotherapy clinic I can attest that 100% of my clients who showed up with 100% commitment to themselves, achieved remarkable life-changing results during our work together.

-And what if you are not quite at 100% commitment yet?
-What if, let’s say, right now you are at 75% commitment to creating your dream relationship?
+Perhaps, despite the pain you are experiencing in your relationship, you are struggling to fully commit to rebuilding your relationship and engage in couples counseling.
 If this is the case, you are not alone.
 Sometimes we need a little nudge to help us bring our intent and motivation into a single-minded laser-sharp focus.
-Consider how a trusting loving intimate connection could change your life?
-What it would be like to wake up in the morning in the arms of your beloved?
-How would it feel to come home to your partner?
-How would intimacy contribute to your wellbeing, career and health?
+Consider how a trusting loving intimate connection with your partner could change your life?
+What it would be like to wake up in the morning to a warm loving embrace?
+How would it feel to come home to a warm welcome by your spouse?
+What would time together without arguments be like?
+How rekindled intimacy would contribute to your wellbeing, career and health?
 If these pictures create curiosity or even excitement within you, pick up the phone and give me a call.
 Transformation, empowerment and growth are just a phone call away.